mooxphp/moox/packages/builder/DEVLOG.md

     -   [WIP] PreviewSimItem is working like a charm but
         -   [ ] Bulk actions are missing, check AbstractBlock implementation and Generator usage
         -   [ ] Then test-implement in Simple by adding a DeleteBulkAction
-        -   [ ] Filters are missing...
+        -   [ ] Filters are missing, check AbstractBlock implementation and Generator usage
         -   [ ] Then test-implement in Simple by adding a simple TextFilter
         -   [ ] Polish Simple Resource with a filterable date field, maybe add a status field too
     -   [ ] PreviewSoftItem
         -   [ ] We need to bring this on the Simple Item level first
-        -   [ ] Then we need to implement the soft delete feature
+        -   [ ] Then we need to implement the soft delete feature, and bulk restore
     -   [ ] PreviewPubItem
         -   [ ] We need to bring this on the Simple Item level first
-        -   [ ] We need to work on the publish feature with custom actions
+        -   [ ] We need to work on the publish feature with custom actions, see https://youtu.be/bjv_RiBUtNs?si=cellheQYyxhiHxRg&t=167
     -   [ ] PreviewFullItem
         -   [ ] We need to bring this on the Publish Item level first
         -   [ ] We need to work on all existing blocks and generate theme here